• Skip to primary navigation

 Instructions

-• Stir fry the beef and pork mince in 1 Tablespoon olive oil in a large saucepan or wok until the meat is browned and crumbly.
+• Stir fry the beef mince in 1 tablespoon olive oil in a large saute pan until the meat is browned and crumbly.
 Set aside.

-• Add 1 tablespoon olive oil to the same pan and fry the garlic, onions, chopped mushrooms and celery until the onions start to soften and the mushrooms have released their moisture
+• Add another tablespoon of oil to the same pan and fry the onions, garlic celery and mushrooms until the mushrooms turn translucent.

-• Add the fresh tomatoes and stir fry until the tomatoes start to soften
+• Add the fresh tomatoes and carrots and stir fry until the tomatoes start to soften

 • Add the meat and the rest of the ingredients to the pan, stir through, and bring to the boil.

-• Reduce the heat to a very low simmer, put the lid on the pan and leave for at least 30 minutes.
+• Reduce the heat to a very low simmer, put the lid on the pan and leave for one hour and 30 minutes.

 Notes